-Underlying causes of depression are a combination of nature and nurture.
-There can be genetic susceptibilities to biochemical imbalances in the brain and/or life experiences like neglect, abuse, or trauma that contribute to depression.
-These tend to train you to believe some very depressing or anxiety-inducing things.
-Mental health issues like depression and anxiety are diseases of the mind just like diabetes is a disease of the body.
-Depression has nothing to do with one’s personal character or faithfulness.
+Depression and anxiety are generally caused by both genetic and environmental factors.
+The underlying causes are a combination of nature and nurture.
+There can be biological susceptibilities to biochemical imbalances in the brain and/or issues caused by life experiences like neglect, abuse or other traumas that contribute to depression.
+These difficult life experiences can also increase the risk of succumbing to self-medicating addictions.
+Neglect, abuse and trauma tend to train you to believe some very depressing or anxiety-inducing things about yourself, your life and others.

-Like addiction, infertility, health, marriage or parenting challenges, depression is such a common difficulty in many peoples’ lives.
-As a therapist, I’ve compiled the following suggestions to help you get out of the mental muck of depression and into a life of peace, contentment and even joy.
-My hope is to provide a comprehensive toolbox of easy and practical tips—all in one place—that you can immediately put into practice to make things better as you overcome your depression.
+Like addiction, infertility, health, marriage or parenting challenges, depression is a common difficulty in many peoples’ lives.
+As a therapist who helps clients with mental health issues, and as someone who has personally struggled with depression, I have compiled the following toolbox for tackling depression.
+These suggestions can both prevent and help people out of the mental muck of depression and into a life of peace, contentment and even joy.
+There is hope and help for feeling happiness and contentment again!

-1. Get Active
+1. Exercise / Get Active

 2. Get Enough Sleep

 4. Connect with People

 5. Set Healthy Boundaries

 7. Engage in Process Writing

 9. Stop the Stinkin’ Thinkin’ / Change Your Negative Self-Talk

 10. Stay off Social Media